 Can I get my COVID-19 vaccination at the same time as another vaccination?

 Yes.
 You may receive the COVID-19 vaccination at the same time as other vaccines, provided they are not given in the same arm.
-If you receive a Mpox (formerly known as monkeypox) vaccine, the CDC recommends you wait at least 4 weeks before getting a COVID-19 vaccine.
+If you receive an Mpox (formerly known as monkeypox) vaccine, the CDC recommends you wait at least 4 weeks before getting a COVID-19 vaccine.

 I’ve already had and have recovered from COVID-19.
 Do I need to be vaccinated?